 Card Size: 3.5"x 4" Capacity: 1mL

 A revolution in bacteria testing, the R-CARD® test method offers the most convenient, streamlined way to detect not only the presence of E. coli and Coliforms, but also the number of colonies.
+(NOTE: If the sample contains Aeromonas spp., they may give a similar appearance to the true coliform)

 - Completely self-contained, requiring almost no additional equipment